 (Little known fact: You can get married in Hobbiton!)

 Depending on the tour, (ours was two hours, leaving from the gift shop and returning) you may feel rushed.
 Two hours seems like ample time, but when you are trying to take everything in and also trying to capture as much as you can through your lens, it just wasn’t enough.
 I could easily have spent another hour or two on the green slopes.

 The tour begins at the path with the familiar stone walls and ends at the Green Dragon Inn where you receive a complimentary Hobbit Southfaring beverage of their exclusive ales, Ginger Beer or apple cider.
 There is also a place inside the Green Dragon to order a sandwich but there wasn’t enough time. 🙁

 I think the most frustrating part of the tour was the 15 minutes we were given at the gift shop before our bus left to head back into town.
 If you had to use the restroom, it was even less time.

 We had a list of souvenirs to purchase for friends and family so Steve and I split up and we still barely had enough time to buy what we wanted since everyone else was trying to do the same.
-The gift shop wasn’t very big but it was pretty neat and I really wanted to take my time there.
+The store wasn’t very big but it was pretty neat and I really wanted to take my time there.